 The University of South Carolina School of Law, established in 1867, is located in Columbia, South Carolina.
 With a metropolitan population approaching 700,000, Columbia combines the advantages of a progressive, growing area with the pace of a smaller city.
 The School of Law is located two blocks from the state capitol building.
 As the seat of state government, Columbia is home to the South Carolina Supreme Court, Court of Appeals, federal district and bankruptcy courts, South Carolina criminal and civil courts, and courts of special jurisdiction.
 As part of a major research university, law students can take advantage of rich interdisciplinary opportunities and a lively social and athletic scene.
 Columbia residents enjoy easy access to the mountains and the beautiful South Carolina low country and coastal region.
 The School of Law is accredited by the American Bar Association (Council of the Section of Legal Education and Admission to the Bar, 321 North Clark Street, Chicago, IL 60654-7598; telephone number 312-988-6738) and has been a member of the Association of American Law Schools since 1924.

 The School of Law offers a full-time-only day program leading to the Juris Doctor degree.
 In order to earn the JD, a student must successfully complete 90 semester hours of coursework.
 In each semester, a student must register for a minimum of 12 credit hours.
 The School of Law offers one seven-week summer session each year.

 In addition to all first-year courses, students are required to take Criminal Procedure, Professional Responsibility, a professional skills course, and a perspective course, and to satisfy an upper-level writing requirement.
 The School of Law offers advanced courses that allow detailed study in corporate and commercial law, tax and estate planning, environmental law, family law, international law, and litigation.
-Under the leadership of a full-time director, the Academic Success and Bar Preparation Program is dedicated to providing academic support to first-year students, and numerous resources are available to assist students in succeeding academically.
+Under the leadership of a full-time director, the Academic Success and Bar Preparation Program is dedicated to providing academic support to first-year students.
+Numerous other resources are available to assist students in succeeding academically.